naman14310/Interview_Prep/Subjects/OOPS/Class and Objects.md

 3. Hence, it is adviced to define large functions outside the class definition using scope resolution :: operator, because if we define such functions inside class definition, then they become inline automatically.
 4. Inline functions doesn't get storage, they are kept in Symbol table.

+Note: Inline expansion makes a program run faster because the overhead of a function call and return is eliminated.
+However, it makes the program to take up more storage because the statements that define inline functions are reproduced at each point where the function is called.
+So a trade-off becomes necessary.

 <br>

 ### Forward References